folkertvanheusden/multitail/readme.txt

 See the LICENSE file.

-For help, suggestions or anything else you can write to: folkert@vanheusden.com Please consider using PGP.
-Key-ID is: 1f28d8ae, this key is available on most public PGP key servers and also here: http://www.vanheusden.com/key.txt
+For suggestions, write to: mail@vanheusden.com